aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/roundabout.md

 ## BRT lanes at roundabouts

-“So many roads.
+**"So many roads.
 So many detours.
 So many choices.
-So many mistakes.”

-	- 	Sarah Jessica Parker, actress, 1965 -
+So many mistakes."** - Sarah Jessica Parker, actress, 1965 -

 Intersections with roundabouts can create considerable uncertainty for the busway system.
 If the BRT vehicle must cross several lanes of mixed traffic within a heavily congested roundabout, the BRT vehicle may be hindered from proceeding.